Cuidado del bebé

 Feeding

 If you are breastfeeding and have been offering only one breast during a feeding, you may find your baby wants to nurse from both breasts now.
 Your baby is likely going through a growth spurt and your breasts will adapt and produce what the baby needs as he suckles more often.
 Typically, this takes one to two days.
+Everything your baby needs is provided in your breast milk or formula, including calories and all needed nutrients.
+They do not need any additional food or water until about 6 months of age.

 Sleeping